Ebike Oracle

 What's the minimum age for a Class 3 e-bike in Tennessee?

-14 today, rising to 16 on July 1, 2026.
-Per TCA §55-8-307(a), it is currently a delinquent act for a person under 14 to operate a Class 3 e-bike (they may ride as a passenger).
-SB 1782 raises that to 16 effective July 1, 2026.
+16, since 1 July 2026.
+Per TCA §55-8-307(a) it is a delinquent act for a person under the minimum age to operate a Class 3 e-bike (they may still ride as a passenger).
+SB 1782 raised that floor from 14 to 16 effective 1 July 2026.
 Class 1 and Class 2 have no statewide minimum age.

 Can I ride my Class 3 e-bike on a Tennessee bike path or greenway?